agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/randomVariables.rst

 aGrUM/pyAgrum is currently dedicated for discrete probability distributions.

-There are 5 types of discrete random variables in aGrUM/pyAgrum: :class:`pyAgrum.LabelizedVariable`, :class:`pyAgrum.DiscretizedVariable`, :class:`pyAgrum.IntegerVariable`, :class:`pyAgrum.RangeVariable` and :class:`pyAgrum.NumericalDiscreteVariable`.
+There are 5 types of discrete random variables in aGrUM/pyAgrum: :class:`pyAgrum.base.LabelizedVariable`, :class:`pyAgrum.base.DiscretizedVariable`, :class:`pyAgrum.base.IntegerVariable`, :class:`pyAgrum.base.RangeVariable` and :class:`pyAgrum.base.NumericalDiscreteVariable`.
 The 5 types are mainly provided in order to ease modelization.
 Derived from DiscreteVariable, they share a common API.
 They essentially differ by the means to create, name and access to their modalities.

-The function :meth:`pyAgrum.fastVariable` allows to easily create variables of any types with the *fast* syntax.
+The function :meth:`pyAgrum.base.fastVariable` allows to easily create variables of any types with the *fast* syntax.

 Common API for Random Discrete Variables
 ----------------------------------------
-.. autoclass:: pyAgrum.DiscreteVariable
+.. autoclass:: pyAgrum.base.DiscreteVariable

 Concrete classes for Random Discrete Variables
 ----------------------------------------------